 Additionally, understanding what people are watching and how much will help you narrow in on customers that will stick with the service.
 It is important to quickly demonstrate the breadth of your offering and monitor the amount of content consumed and how that relates to the lifetime value of that cohort.
 The Wicket Scorecard analyzes these trends from multiple data sources and overlays in easy to interpret graphs to find the sweet spot of an engaged user.

-Why stop there?
-Understanding the lifetime value of customers that engage in multiple content types (movies, additional series, etc) will help engage users, getting them to the right content expeditiously and helping them discover new content is a key factor in creating a “super fan”.
+Understanding the lifetime value of customers that engage in multiple content types (movies, additional series, etc) will help engage other users.
+Getting them to the right content expeditiously and helping them discover new content is a key factor in creating a “super fan”.
 Engaging and learning from your best customers and helping them engage and learn from each other will drive customer loyalty and content engagement across the whole service.

-There is a old saying in video services, content is king.
+There is an old saying in video services, content is king.
 This is absolutely true.
-But in a world where access to content is changing rapidly, a hyper-competitive landscape of new offerings, and a growing number of ways to access content, making your service a routine destination is paramount to long term success.
-In next week’s post we will delve into additional tactics you can use to combat churn, specifically how you can use your customer data to improve your overall experience, engage new users, find great new content, and help them promote your service to new potential customers.
+But in a world where access to content is changing rapidly, a hyper-competitive landscape of new offerings, and a growing number of ways to access content, making your service a routine destination is paramount to long-term success.
+In next week’s post, we will delve into additional tactics you can use to combat churn, specifically how you can use your customer data to improve your overall experience, engage new users, find great new content, and help them promote your service to new potential customers.

 You know that churn is a potential hurdle for your service.
-Request a demo with us to see how the Wicket Scorecard can help you recognize and reduce churn for your video business and begin to maximize audience lifetime value.
+Click the button below to download the Understand & Combat Subscription Churn Whitepaper to see how the Wicket Scorecard can help you recognize and reduce churn in your video business and begin to maximize audience lifetime value.

 Tags: churn • content engagement • lost customers • subscriptions • SVoD